-- 1. Students should not be dropped off early or picked up late.
-There is no supervision before 7:15 A.M. or after 2:40 P.M. - 2.
-Students may be dropped off from the right lane only.
+- 1. Students should be kept from being dropped off early or picked up late.
+There is no supervision before 7:15 am or after 2:40 pm. - Students may be dropped off from the right lane only.
 There is no stopping, waiting, or passenger loading or unloading in the left lane.
-For your child's safety in the parking lot Do Not Drop students off anywhere except for the designated yellow curbside area in front of the school area known as the Cabana. - 3.
+For your child's safety in the parking lot - Do Not Drop students off anywhere except for the designated yellow curbside area in front of the school, the Cabana. - 3.
 If you leave your vehicle, it must be parked in a parking space (in the parking lot) or along the curb on the street.
 All children must be escorted to and from the curb. - 4.
-During heavy traffic times, parents may wait in their vehicles along the curb in the right hand drop off lane.
-Do not leave a car unattended in the drop off lane.
+During heavy traffic, parents may wait in their vehicles along the curb in the righthand drop-off lane.
+Do not leave a car unattended in the drop-off lane.
 There is no double-parking or waiting in the left-hand (no stopping) lane. - 5.
 The drop-off lane is for quick loading and unloading of passengers only.
 If your child needs to put on her shoes, comb his hair, finish eating breakfast, etc., please park in a parking space to avoid impeding traffic flow. - 6.
 Please pull as far forward as possible in the drop-off lane. - 7.
 Do not go around waiting for cars to fill an opening in the drop-off lane.
 The other vehicles will move up.
 Please stay in line and wait your turn. - 8.
 Always have children enter vehicles on the curbside.
-Do not allow them to go into the traffic lane to enter the car. - 9.
-Do not drive into or block the handicap parking areas to drop off children.
+Please do not allow them to go into the traffic lane to enter the car. - 9.
+Do not drive into or block the handicapped parking areas to drop off children.
 These spaces are legally reserved for cars with handicap placards or license plates. - 10.
 Please be courteous to cars attempting to leave a parking space or a parking lot exit. - 11.
-Double parking, jaywalking, U-turns, and impeding the flow of traffic all create extreme and unnecessary hazards for our children.
-Please refrain from these unsafe (and illegal) practices. - 12.
-Never ask your child to run or walk across the street to meet you.
+Double parking, jaywalking, U-turns, and impeding traffic flow create extreme and unnecessary hazards for our children.
+Please refrain from these unsafe

+(and illegal) practices.

+12. Never ask your child to run or walk across the street to meet you.
 Cross streets at crosswalks ONLY.

-The traffic moves very quickly and smoothly through our drop-off lane when these rules are followed.
-Please allow enough time for proper drop-off/pick-up, be patient, wait in line for your turn, and drop off or pick up your children in a manner and place that will help to ensure their safety as well as the safety of others.
-Thank you very much for consistently adhering to these procedures that help create a safer environment for everyone.
+Traffic moves quickly and smoothly through our drop-off lane when these rules are followed.
+Please allow enough time for proper drop-off/pick-up, be patient, wait in line for your turn, and drop off or pick up your children in a manner and place that will help ensure their safety and the safety of others.
+Thank you for consistently adhering to these procedures that help create a safer environment for everyone.

-STUDENT DROP OFF AND PICK UP: Students should not arrive at school before 7:15 A.M. since there is no supervision of students beforehand, and they should be picked up promptly at dismissal time.
-When picking up your child, if you have parked your car either on the street or in a parking space, please wait for your child outside the gate or by the office.
+STUDENT DROP-OFF AND PICK-UP: Students should not arrive at school before 7:15 am since there is no supervision of students beforehand, and they should be picked up promptly at dismissal time.
+When picking up your child, if you have parked your car on the street or in a parking space, please wait for your child outside the gate or by the office.
 Siblings should remain in front of the school where supervision is available.

-STUDENT TEACHER EXCELLENCE PLAN (STEP): The purpose of a STEP meeting is to address any academic and/or behavior concerns from either the teacher or the parent.
-The student study team will usually be made up of the current teacher(s), the parent(s), an administrator and the student, when appropriate.
+STUDENT TEACHER EXCELLENCE PLAN (STEP): A STEP meeting aims to address any academic and/or behavior concerns from either the teacher or the parent.
+The student study team will usually comprise the current teacher(s), the parent(s), an administrator, and the student, when appropriate.
 Any concerns should be directed first to the classroom teacher.

-TARDIES: If your child is tardy, they must come to the office, sign the tardy log and take a tardy slip before going to class.
+TARDIES: If your child is tardy, they must come to the office, sign the log, and take a tardy slip before class.
 Tardy consequences are as follows: